definename/unix-dev/README.md

 ## Install with package tool

 Alternative way to install package in your system is to use `checkinstall` tool.
 Instead of `make install` we can use `checkinstall` tool to created `*.deb` package and install it with `dpkg`.
-In order to do that we need to invoke following command:
+In order to do that we need to invoke following command from the directory where `./configure` command was called (let's call it root directory of packed you are going to install):
 ```
 sudo checkinstall --pkgname=core83 --default make install
 ```